 Go All-In On Marketing

 Marketing for small businesses can be tricky.
 You don’t have the budget to spend on wide-spreading campaigns.
 It can feel difficult, or even impossible, to gain the following you need.
 However, there are solutions to this.
-Using visual presentation for PPC specialists will give you an idea of which products or posts are most appealing for your customers.
+Visual presentation for PPC specialists will give you an idea of which products or posts appeal most to your customers.
 This can help you adjust your business to suit the most profitable audience.
 You can also look at other ways to market your business that don’t cost an arm and a leg.

 Repurpose Old Content

-As you adjust your business from a casual side hustle into one that you want to put all of your energy in, you’ll need to work backward.
-This will involve going through old content, both on your blog and social media pages, to make sure it aligns with your new brand vision.
+You’ll need to work backward as you adjust your business from a casual side hustle into one you want to put all your energy into.
+This will involve reviewing old blog content and social media pages to ensure it aligns with your new brand vision.